 Dine At The Garden Bistro

 In addition to the gardens and performances, we recommend a leisurely breakfast, lunch, or afternoon tea on one of the Garden Bistro’s lush patios.
 This is one of the three best outdoor dining spots in and around Tucson.
+Please see our Review of the Burgers at the Bistro.

 Should you prefer something a little stronger than tea, we recommend a prickly pear margarita, a favorite in these parts.